 There are a number of things that can trigger an income tax audit, including:

 - Superannuation guarantee charge incurred

 Fair Work Audit

-The Fair Work Ombudsman is in place to ensure that employees and paid fairly and working within satisfactory conditions.
-It is often young employees who are new to the workforce, that are most vulnerable to poor working conditions and underpayment due to lack of experience and awareness of their rights.
+The Fair Work Ombudsman is in place to ensure that employees are paid fairly and working within satisfactory conditions.
+It is often young employees who are new to the workforce, who are most vulnerable to poor working conditions and underpayment due to lack of experience and awareness of their rights.

 - Wage records including pay slips

 The ATO defines a cash economy as all legal transactions which are not disclosed and result in evasion of tax.
 It’s also known as a hidden activity as it’s difficult to quantify.